Ever heard of these wise, ancient idioms: “Let your food be your medicine”, or “All diseases start in the gut”?

 a).
 FOOD that is nutritionally-dense and provides all the key macro- and micro-nutrients in good ratio.

 - always organic, they are more nutrition-packed and free of hormones that are known to interrupting our endocrine system

 - meat must be at least organic but pasture-raised is best.
 We want to eliminate antibiotics and growth hormones from our diet

-- food that is FERMENTED the traditional way, so things like sauerkraut, kimchi, kefir, homemade yoghurt, kombucha tea are all rich in probiotics.
+- food that is FERMENTED the traditional way, so things like sauerkraut, kimchi, kefir (dairy if you can tolerate or water kefir) are all rich in a wide spectrum of probiotics.